-I found out about this EASY recipe one day while at Shackleford Banks with some friends.
+I found out about this EASY recipe one day while on the beach with some friends.
 I took a bite out of this sandwich and couldn’t believe how tender the pork was and how much flavor it had!
 When they told me they threw a Boston butt pork roast in the crock pot the night before and only used 2 other ingredients, I had to try it for myself (I couldn’t believe it!).

 YES, it’s true!
-Throw about a 4 pound Boston butt pork roast in your slow cooker with root beer, cook on low for 6 hours, drain off liquid and discard any bones, shred pork, return to pot and toss with your favorite vinegar-based sauce (I used Guy Fieri’s Carolina #6) for a PERFECT and easy Eastern NC style barbecue!
+Throw about a four pound Boston butt pork roast in your slow cooker with root beer, cook on low for six hours, drain off liquid and discard any bones, shred pork, return to pot and toss with your favorite vinegar-based sauce (I used Guy Fieri’s Carolina #6) for a PERFECT and easy Eastern NC style barbecue!